PedroF20/angular-traceMySteps/Readme.md

 1) Download this folder and the backend repository (on my profile).
 2) Open two shell windows (one for each repository).
+3) For simplification purposes, make sure both back-end and front-end folders are at the same level.
+4) On the backend folder (https://github.com/PedroF20/traceMySteps-backend), follow the given instructions.

-3) On the Angular project folder:
+5) On the Angular project folder:
 ```
 npm start
 ```

-4) On the backend folder (https://github.com/PedroF20/traceMySteps-backend), follow the given instructions.

-5) Click "Allow" when the pop-up shows.
+6) Click "Allow" when the pop-up shows.

 ## Dependencies